nginx/unit-docs/source/configuration.rst

                 OpenSSL 1.1.1d  10 Sep 2019

+       Also, make sure your OpenSSL version supports the commands set in this option.

    * - :samp:`session`
      - Object, configures the TLS session cache and tickets for the listener.